Orphan-Crippler/pico_tvoc/README.md

 + 128x64 I2C OLED LCD https://www.amazon.com/gp/product/B0B7RP2CVT/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&th=1
 + NeoPixel 8 Stick https://www.adafruit.com/product/1426

 So I originally made this project many years ago with the Adafruit CCS811 sensor.
 Well when I was gathering links for the parts I found out that this sensor breakout has been discontinued by the manufacturer.
 Luckily there is an upgraded replacement the SGP30 sensor measures the same things and has a few extra features.
-I will leave CCS811 code and schematics in a folder in case anyone still has one of these lying around.
+I will leave the CCS811 code and schematics in a folder in case anyone still has one of these laying around.